Rukia0124/Mon-vieux-grimoire/README.md

 ### Front-end

-1.Navigate to the frontend directory: cd frontend
+1. Navigate to the frontend directory: cd frontend

-2.Install the dependencies:
+2. Install the dependencies:
 npm install

 3. Add a .env file containing:
 REACT_APP_API_URL="http://localhost:PORT"

-4.Start the application:
+4. Start the application:
 npm start

 ## How to Use the Application